David Rathgeber's

 Ranked in order of importance:

-2. Experience.
-Not the number of years but the number of recent transactions.
-The average real estate agent is involved in fewer than 4 transactions annually.
-Do you think that 4 transactions produce a high level of expertise?
+- Experience.
+The number of years is important, as well as the number of recent transactions.
 A lot of things can go wrong in a real estate transaction; experience matters.

-6. Computer literacy.
-Your agent must think like a computer in order to maximize the number of times your home comes up in other agents' searches.
+- Computer literacy.
+For sellers: Your agent must think like a computer in order to maximize the number of times your home comes up in searches.
 And when your page pops out of the computer, the information needs to say, "Come visit me."
 (See $elling...
 Appendix D.)

 Also important: Click this link and learn how to avoid 12 common Agent Interviewing Mistakes!